-For anyone; with Neurofibromatosis Type II (NF2), or if you are a doctor with an NF2 patient, this medical listing is to help determine what to look for outside of a primary care physician to help manage various issues.
+For anyone; with neurofibromatosis type 2 (NF2), or if you are a doctor with an NF2 patient, this medical listing is to help determine what to look for outside of a primary care physician (PCP) to help manage various issues.

 Individuals with NF2 need to see specific specialists for different issues.
 Finding a treatment location where the NF Clinic Coordinator or Administrator can help plan out MRIs and doctor visits with Interpreters helps.
 Otherwise, the only doctors an individual with NF2 might see regularly could be a; Neuro-Oncologists, Neuro-Ophthalmologist, and Otolaryngologist (ENT).